marshallflax/vision/AWS_Developer.md

   - Rolling with additional batches
   - Immutable (new ASG, then swap)
     - Q: Why does the slide call this the "Longest deployment"???
-  - Blue Green (entirely new environment, canaried and transitioned using Route53)
+  - Blue/Green (entirely new environment, canaried and transitioned using Route53)
   - Traffic Splitting (canary testing)
     - One ALB, two ASG (equally-sized)
     - Rapid automated rollback.